 - A. Holmes County School District will assemble a representative wellness committee that will meet biannually to evaluate and set goals for the development, implementation and periodic review and update of its local school wellness policy. - 1.
 The Chief Nursing Officer shall ensure overall compliance with the local school wellness policy. - 2.
-Parents, students, representatives of the school food authority, teachers of physical education, school health professionals, the school board, school administrators and the general public shall be permitted to participate in the development, implementation and periodic review and update of the local school wellness policy.
+Parents, students, representatives of the school food authority, teachers of physical education, school health professionals, the school board, school administrators and the general public shall be permitted to participate in the development, implementation and periodic review and update of the local school wellness policy. - B. Each school within Holmes County School District will establish an ongoing Healthy School Team that will meet biannually to ensure compliance and facilitate implementation of Holmes County School District's wellness policy.

-- B. Each school within Holmes County School District will establish an ongoing Healthy School Team that will meet biannually to ensure compliance and facilitate implementation of Holmes County School District's wellness policy. - 1.
-The school principal and local school staff shall have the responsibility to comply with federal and state regulations as they relate to the local school wellness policy. - 2.
+- 1. The school principal and local school staff shall have the responsibility to comply with federal and state regulations as they relate to the local school wellness policy. - 2.
 In each school, the principal or designee will be responsible for establishing the Healthy School Team that will ensure compliance with the policy. - 3.
 The Healthy School Team will include, but not be limited to, the following stakeholders: parents, students, school food service program representatives, school administrators, school health professionals, physical education teachers and the public. - 4.
 The Healthy School Team will be responsible for: - a.
-Ensuring compliance with federal and state regulations for competitive food and beverage items sold on the school campus (7 CFR 210.11 and FAC 5P-1.003). - b.
-Maintaining a school calendar identifying the dates when exempted competitive food fundraisers will occur in accordance with the frequency specified in paragraph (c) of FAC 5P-1.003, - c.
-Reporting its school's compliance of the aforementioned regulations to the Chief Nursing Officer, the person responsible for ensuring overall compliance with the local school wellness policy. - C. Holmes County School District will review and consider evidence-based strategies and techniques in establishing goals for nutrition promotion and education, physical activity and other school-based activities that promote student wellness to, at a minimum, include a review of Smarter Lunchroom tools and techniques.
+Ensuring compliance with federal and state regulations for competitive food and beverage items sold on the school campus (7 CFR 210.11 and FAC 5P-1.003). - Maintaining a school calendar identifying the dates when exempted competitive food fundraisers will occur in accordance with the frequency specified in paragraph (c) of FAC 5P-1.003, - c.
+Reporting its school's compliance of the aforementioned regulations to the Chief Nursing Officer, the person responsible for ensuring overall compliance with the local school wellness policy. - C. Holmes County School District will review and consider evidence-based strategies and techniques in establishing goals for nutrition promotion and education, physical activity and other school-based activities that promote student wellness to, at a minimum, include a review of Smarter Lunchroom tools and techniques. - II.
+Nutrition growth, brain development, resistance to disease, emotional stability and ability to learn.

-II.
-Nutrition

-Academic performance and quality of life issues are affected by the choice availability of good foods in our schools.
-Healthy foods support student physical growth, brain development, resistance to disease, emotional stability and ability to learn.
 Students will be encouraged to start each day with a healthy breakfast.
 Menus will be in compliance with the new pattern requirements issued by the USDA (Healthy, Hunger-Free Kids Act of 2010).